realm/realm-swift/examples/README.md

 **Note:** This is only supported for non-synchronized realms.

+### SmallTalk

+A chat app inspired by [this blog post](https://medium.com/realm/mongodb-realm-and-swiftui-observedresults-bb8822ec305f).
+Demonstrates the simplicity of sync.

+To use, create a free tier app using [MongoDB Realm](https://www.mongodb.com/realm) and turn on sync with developer mode enabled.
+Then add your appId to line 4 in `SmallTalkApp.swift`.

 #### Example Usage

 For the purpose of this example, the app clip invocation and parent application download is simulated by running each target.